Network Rail Assessment Centre & Online Tests – The Ultimate Guide

 Network Rail Web-Based Interview

 This interview is pre-recorded.
-You have 7 days to complete the interview, so there really is no excuse for not giving a perfect performance!
-Think of this as great preparation for your face to face interview, at the Network Rail assessment centre.
+You have 7 days to complete the interview, so there really is no excuse for not giving a great performance.
+Think of this as preparation for your face-to-face interview, at the Network Rail Assessment Centre.

 You will be sent a link to Network’s Rail interviewing hub and you will record your answers to the questions that appear on the screen.